“Three Six Five” Lyrics Meaning (Shinedown)

 These lines highlight how powerful music can be.
 The narrator clings to a shared favorite song, finding comfort and connection through it.

-The headphones being “thicker than blood” suggests that music creates a bond even stronger than family—it’s a lifeline in tough times.
+The headphones being “thicker than blood” suggests that music creates a bond even stronger than family.
+It’s a lifeline in tough times.

 Chorus: Wishing for More Time